eddieantonio/blog/_posts/2023-10-25-python-is-a-compiled-language.md

 Consider the [Glasgow Haskell Compiler][ghc] (GHC).
 One of the ways that I learned Haskell (and promptly forgot it 😉) is by messing around in the interactive console.
-But, as the name suggestions, GHC really does compile Haskell code.
+But, as the name suggests, GHC really does compile Haskell code.

 This makes being a "compiled" language no excuse for lacking an